lanl/Nautilus/doc/sphinx/src/format_standard.rst

 Elementals are written out as "elemental <name>", for example "elemental nitrogen".

-Particles return a name based on the format specified (default: PDG).
+Particles return a name based on the format specified.

 User-defined entities return the string "user entity 0xXXXXXXX", where "XXXXXXX" is the user data in hexadecimal.

-Unknown entities return ``invalid_long_standard_name``, which has the value "unknown".
+Unknown entities return ``invalid_standard_name``, which has the value "unknown".